SAT Test 2026: Everything You Need to Know (Dates, Format, Scores & Prep)

 Book your slot early, as international centers may have limited seating.

-Each test date has its own registration and late registration deadlines.
-For example, for the June 7, 2025 test:
+Each test date has its own registration and late registration deadlines - refer to the 2026 SAT dates table above for specifics.

 The SAT isn't graded like your school tests.
 Instead, it uses a composite scoring system that adds together your performance in two main sections.